telerik/blazor-docs/components/wizard/structure/stepper.md

 ### Labels

-The Wizard Stepper allows you to set labels for the corresponding step indicators.
+The Wizard Stepper allows you to set labels for the corresponding step indicators following the [Stepper component Labels]({%slug stepper-labels%}) practice.
 You can define the desired labels through the `Label` parameter the `WizardStep` exposes.
 If you don't set value to the `Label` parameter, no label will be rendered for the corresponding step indicator.

 >caption Set up the desired labels for the Wizard Stepper steps.
 The result from the snippet below.